trinhtin/ecommerce-uit-research/README.md

   - Focuses on building and deploying NLP models, offering practical experience with LLMs.
 [Enroll here](https://www.deeplearning.ai/courses/natural-language-processing-specialization/)
 - Generative AI for Beginners (Mirosoft)
   - Learn the fundamentals of building Generative AI applications with our 18-lesson comprehensive course by Microsoft Cloud Advocates.
 [View course](https://github.com/microsoft/generative-ai-for-beginners/)

+## 📅 Community
+- GitHub and Stack Overflow: Join the community to discuss challenges, share solutions, and advance your knowledge in LLMs.
+These platforms are ideal for troubleshooting, learning new techniques, and networking with peers.
+- Technology Blogs of Leading Corporations</strong>
+  - Google AI Blog: Offers insights into Google's latest developments in AI and machine learning, including updates on their work with LLMs.
+[Visit Google AI Blog](https://ai.googleblog.com/)
+  - OpenAI Blog: Provides updates and deep dives into OpenAI's research and applications of LLMs like GPT series.
+[Visit OpenAI Blog](https://openai.com/blog/)
+  - Facebook AI Blog (Meta AI): Features articles on Facebook's advancements in AI research and technology, with a focus on their efforts in NLP and LLMs.
+[Visit Meta AI Blog](https://ai.facebook.com/blog/)
+  - Microsoft AI Blog: Shares developments from Microsoft on their AI technologies, including Azure AI and the latest breakthroughs in language models.
+[Visit Microsoft AI Blog](https://blogs.microsoft.com/ai/)
+- Amazon Science Blog: Provides insights into Amazon's AI innovations, particularly how they leverage LLMs for enhancing customer experiences.
+[Visit Amazon Science Blog](https://www.amazon.science/)

 ## 📺 Youtube
 - Mì AI: (https://www.youtube.com/c/M%C3%ACAIblog)